act-rules/act-rules.github.io/_rules/image-no-text-0va7u6.md

 - There is no mechanism to change the rendered text in the image resource.
 Otherwise, the rule might fail while [SC 1.4.5 Images of Text][sc1.4.5] and [SC 1.4.9 Images of Text (No Exception)][sc1.4.9] might be satisfied.
 - The specific presentation of the text rendered in the image resource can be achieved through formatted text.
 Otherwise, the rule might fail while [SC 1.4.5 Images of Text][sc1.4.5] and [SC 1.4.9 Images of Text (No Exception)][sc1.4.9] might be satisfied.
-- No [user stylesheets](https://drafts.csswg.org/css-cascade/#cascade-origin-user) are used and no changes to the [user agent default style sheet](https://drafts.csswg.org/css-cascade/#cascade-origin-ua) are in place, otherwise the test cases might have different outcomes of the ones presented here.
+- No [user style sheets](https://drafts.csswg.org/css-cascade/#cascade-origin-user) are used and no changes to the [user agent default style sheet](https://drafts.csswg.org/css-cascade/#cascade-origin-ua) are in place, otherwise the test cases might have different outcomes of the ones presented here.

 ## Accessibility Support